 Damon has more than thirty years’ experience of providing, designing, and commissioning services to meet the needs of disadvantaged groups and communities.
-He has also been involved in consumer campaigns at the national and international levels on issues of credit, debt, and financial exclusion for well over a decade.
+He has also been involved in consumer campaigns at the national and international levels on issues of credit, debt, and financial exclusion for over two decades.

-Prior to founding the Centre for Responsible Credit in 2010, Damon was co-chair of the Debt on our Doorstep campaign, which ran from 1999 onwards and campaigned for caps on the cost of credit; greater funding for affordable lenders, and for more effective responsible lending requirements.
+Prior to founding CfRC in 2010, Damon was co-chair of the Debt on our Doorstep campaign, which ran from 1999 onwards and campaigned for caps on the cost of credit; greater funding for affordable lenders, and for more effective responsible lending requirements.

 During this period he worked in local government with responsibilities for advice and economic development, and between 2008 and 2010 as the Head of Policy for the Centre for Economic and Social Inclusion.
 However, his initial career was spent as a money and welfare rights adviser in the voluntary sector.

 Damon holds a BA(Hons) in Economics and Politics from the University of Warwick, and an MA (With Distinction) in Public Policy from the University of Nottingham.

 Niall is the Markets & Consumer Insights Manager at Fair4All Finance, joining in August 2021, having previously anchored their affordable credit programme at Carnegie UK from 2016-2021.

 Niall spent the 1990’s in community development projects in the Craigmillar and Wester Hailes neighbourhoods of Edinburgh.
 His experience there of credit exclusion and its impacts led him to concentrate on the field of affordable credit.